 The cold, clammy feeling of sweaty pits is uncomfortable.
 And when armpit sweat shows through your shirt, you have to deal with embarrassment and unwarranted stares.

 Pit stains can happen anywhere and to anyone - whether you've been diagnosed with axillary hyperhidrosis (excessive underarm sweating) or not.
 Regardless, visible sweat marks cause undue stress (oh, which makes you to sweat even more).

-So why do your armpits sweat so much?
+So what causes underarm sweating and why do your armpits sweat so much?

 For more signs of hyperhidrosis, read our blog post: Hyperhidrosis or Not: 12 Signs Your Armpit Sweat Isn't Normal.

 Do you sweat excessively when stressed - or even when it's cold — but don't know if qualifies as a medical condition?